 Whereas harmonised rules exist on personal data, access to and re-use of non-personal data in a business-to-business context are dealt with between businesses on a case-by-case, contractual basis.
 Drawing on the public consultation following the Communication on Building a European Data Economy, the Commission is assessing whether the lack of a clear framework for access to non-personal data stifles innovation and growth, particularly for SMEs, and whether initiatives are needed to foster fair and balanced access to, and use of, data.
 The Commission’s work on access to and use of data will include looking at freeing up further public and publicly funded data, as this is an important source of data for innovative services and scientific research.
 It will additionally look at the access, under clearly defined conditions, of privately held data for public administrations for the execution of their public interest tasks.

 The rollout of the Internet of Things brings significant new challenges in terms of the safety of connected systems, products and services, as well as for businesses’ liability.
 Faulty sensors, vulnerable software or unstable connectivity may make it difficult to determine who is technically and legally responsible for any ensuing damage.
-The Commission will consider the possible need to adapt the current legal framework to take account of new technological developments (including robotics, Artificial Intelligence and 3D printing), especially from the angle of civil law liability and taking into account the results of the ongoing evaluation of the Directive on liability for defective products.
+The Commission will consider the possible need to adapt the current legal framework to take account of new technological developments (including robotics, Artificial Intelligence and 3D printing), especially from the angle of civil law liability and taking into account the results of the ongoing evaluation of the Directive on liability for defective products and the Machinery Directive.
+Predictability on the access to patent protected technology endorsed in standards (standard essential patents) is key for the rollout of Internet of Things where a broad range of sectors will implement standards on mobile connectivity.
+The Commission is assessing effective means to ensure a balanced framework for the licensing of this intellectual property respecting the interests of both developers and users of technology.

 The Commission will:

-by autumn 2017, subject to Impact Assessment, prepare a [legal] initiative on the EU free flow of data cooperation framework which takes into account the establishment of a free flow of data principle, the principle of porting non-personal data, including when switching business services like cloud services as well as the principle of availability of certain data for regulatory (e.g. tax) control purposes also when that data is stored in another Member State;
+by autumn 2017, subject to Impact Assessment, prepare a legislative proposal on the EU free flow of data cooperation framework which takes into account the principle of free flow of data within the EU, the principle of porting non-personal data, including when switching business services like cloud services as well as the principle of availability of certain data for regulatory (e.g. tax) control purposes also when that data is stored in another Member State;

-in spring 2018, based on an evaluation of existing legislation and subject to an Impact Assessment, prepare an initiative on accessibility and re-use of public and publicly funded data as well as accessibility of privately held data which are of public interest.
+in spring 2018, based on an evaluation of existing legislation and subject to an Impact Assessment, prepare an initiative on accessibility and re-use of public and publicly funded data and further explore the issue of privately held data which are of public interest.

 also further analyse whether to define principles to determine who is liable in cases of damage caused by data-intensive products.

-continue to assess the need for action concerning the emerging data issues as identified in the data Communication from January 2017, such as data producer or access rights.
+continue to assess the need for action concerning the emerging data issues as identified in the data Communication from January 2017, such as data access rights.

 3.3 Fostering a trustworthy cyber ecosystem: Tackling cybersecurity challenges together